treepruner/ReproducibleResearch/PA2_template.md

  * ?  = 0
  * anything else = millions

 The CROPDMG field is the numerical component of the crop damage and the CROPDMGEXP is the units, however, the units field is also dirty.
-The numerical field was multiplied as follows:
+The numerical field was multiplied as follows before dividing by 1,000,000:
  * Bb = billions
  * Mm = millions
  * Kk = thousands
  * Hh = hundreds
  * ?  = 0
  * anything else = millions

 Another field was added to indicate the reliability of the numbers.
 The assumption about "anything else"  and "?" was coded as low reliability.